-Food availability was not the primary driver of bird community diversity at shrub microhabitats.
-Birds in this system were typically observed associating with shrub microhabitats for their structural benefits, i.e. perching sites for territorial displays.
-Territorial displays allow birds to express honest signals to potential mates (Searcy et al. 2006) and provide population information to conservationists (Lewis et al. 2020).
+Resource availability through summer fruits was not the primary driver of bird community diversity at shrub microhabitats.
+Birds in this system were typically observed associating with shrub microhabitats for their structural benefits such as for perching sites as territorial displays.
+Territorial displays allow birds to express honest signals to potential mates (Searcy et al. 2006) and provide population key information to conservationists such as reproductive status and population viability?
+(Lewis et al. 2020).
 These findings support previous research that shrubs are valuable to migrating birds in the spring when they are seeking new territories (Lima 2009) and that perching sites are used differently for foraging and territorial displays (Collins 1981; Beck and George 2000).
 The expression of these behaviors is necessary for birds to maintain social connections and territories, both of which are important for bird reproductive success (Wilkins et al. 2013; Cooney et al. 2018).
 Birds likely associate more with foundation plants as they possibly provide structural resources through architecture, shade, branching, height, spatial continuity, or even the presence of some animals near them and not other species.
 Future work could examine the importance of structural characteristics for bird communities.
 Benefactor rocks have been shown to facilitate plants and provide habitat for desert birds (Peters et al. 2008; Warning and Benedict 2015).
 Plant architecture, i.e. the nature and relative arrangement of a plant’s parts (Barthélémy et al. 2007), has already been documented as important for bird communities and should be examined in desert ecosystems more fully.
 Perch height is an important influencer of bird aggression, and thus plant and branch height should continue to be explored.
 Anthropogenic development of the American Southwest has provided an abundance of structures that may be beneficial to birds, such as fence posts and solar panels (Prather and Messmer 2010).
 However, these artificial structures may have negative implications such as the loss of seed dispersal over a landscape as birds over-use towers and poles.
 Careful attention should be paid to comparisons between these natural and non-natural or biotic and abiotic structures to see what native species are restored through these interactions and how they are mixed, locally.

-Environmental stress in desert ecosystems is likely to increase in the upcoming years.
-Temporal environmental fluctuations are likely to affect bird diversity from spring to summer in deserts (Tonkin et al. 2017), and thus the decrease in bird individuals in summer was expected.
+Environmental stress in desert ecosystems is likely to increase in future.
+Temporal environmental fluctuations influence bird diversity from spring to summer in deserts (Tonkin et al. 2017), and thus the decrease in bird individuals in summer was expected.
 Increased seasonal temperatures in summer pressure birds to avoid hotter areas in the open, as has been documented among other vertebrates (Ivey et al. 2020).
 Open gaps between vegetation in deserts are particularly harsh for animals and plants due to increased seasonal temperatures (Ivey et al. 2020; Lortie et al. 2016; Smith et al. 2018), and this decrease in bird richness and diversity from spring to summer suggests that temperatures at fine scales can be an environmental limitation for bird communities (Barrientos et al. 2007).
 Changes in biodiversity due to the arrival and departure of migratory species (in addition to anthropogenic impacts) have been shown to influence resident species’ success in reproduction and resource acquisition (Cox 1968; Greenberg et al. 1993; Ramírez-Cruz et al. 2020).
-Our study supports previous work that has clearly documented avoidance by vertebrates of open gaps in desert summer landscapes.
+This study supports previous work that has clearly documented avoidance by vertebrates of open gaps in desert summer landscapes (citations from last sentence here?).
 This suggests that birds likely used foundation species structure as perches and shade to avoid experiencing the peak of environmental stressors, including temperature and solar radiation.
+Shelter by foundation plant species is thus a critical form of habitat for avian communities in these ecosystems and is species specific.